Do you remember, back in the olden days, when we’d have to use a phone line to get on the internet?

-It’s a Twitter world, people.
+It’s a Twitter world.
 People want speed, they want bite size information and they want it to be exhaustive.
-That means, slow loading websites increase the chances, by a lot, that prospective clients will leave your site.
+That means, slow loading websites increase the chances, by a lot, that your prospective clients will leave your site.

 Do you want to hear how short our attention spans are these days?

-Statistics show that a one second delay in page response, you read that right, ONE SECOND DELAY, can result in a seven percent reduction in conversions.
+Statistics show that a one second delay in page response (yes you read that right, a one second delay) can result in a seven percent reduction in conversions.

 Better performance optimization means a better overall user experience.